 L. Andrew Watson is a Partner at Butler, having joined the firm in 2000.
 Andy’s litigation practice focuses on first party coverage and bad faith, which includes theft, fire, windstorm, and water damage claims in North Carolina, South Carolina, Florida, and Georgia.
 He is experienced in handling third-party coverage opinions and declaratory judgment actions, insurer and policyholder subrogation matters, and third-party liability defense (including premises liability, construction defect, and trucking and employment discrimination matters).

 Andy received a Bachelor of Science degree in Economics from the Wharton School of Business and a Bachelor of Arts from the University of Pennsylvania’s Annenberg School of Communications, both in 1991.
-He received his Juris Doctorate, with honors, from the University of Florida College of Law in 1994.
+He received his Juris Doctor, with honors, from the University of Florida College of Law in 1994.
 Before joining Butler, Andy served as an in-house Trial Counsel to Nationwide Insurance Company in Atlanta, Georgia.
 Prior to that, he served as an Assistant City Attorney for the City of Atlanta, representing the City’s Public Works and Water Departments.

 Andy is certified by the State of Florida as an instructor for insurance adjuster training courses and has co-authored numerous industry publications.